WhaleFallOf52Hz/Perlin-Noise-Map-Generation/README.md

 * `Stacked_noise( )` utilizes `noise()` to output stacked Berlin noise with multiple frequency
 * `falloff( )` transform the input noise into a island-shape one
 ## color.py
 Color the noise(or so called _height map_).
 Make it into a real height map with shadow.
-It's based on Bresenham's line algorithm.
+It's based on Bresenham's line algorithm. **Parallel computing has not yet been implemented**